paypal/skipto/index.md

 You may have different requirements for your web site and include other heading levels as well as ARIA landmarks.

-You will need to provide a JSON object containing the necessary configuration parameters for changing behaviors or styling from default values.
-This may look like the following:
+You will need to provide a JSON object containing the necessary [configuration parameters](https://github.com/paypal/skipto) for changing behaviors or styling from default values.
+The following is an examples configuration:

 ```html
 <script>